Selected

 Community pricing estimates, neighbourhood descriptions, commute times, and rental ranges are editorial estimates based on available market information.
 They are not appraisals and should not be relied upon as valuations.
 Commute times reflect typical off-peak conditions.

-The data presented in this report is sourced from the TRREB MLS® System and reflects resale transactions recorded in February 2026 in Newmarket, Ontario.
+The data presented in this report is sourced from the TRREB MLS® System and reflects resale transactions recorded in March 2026 in Newmarket, Ontario.
 All metrics are for informational purposes only and do not constitute financial or investment advice.
 MLS® is a registered trademark of the Canadian Real Estate Association.
 Matthew Gizzie is a registered REALTOR® with Keller Williams Realty Centres, Brokerage.
-Data is derived from TRREB MLS® dashboard screenshots provided for February 2026.
-Neighbourhood-level data is as reported.
+Data is derived from TRREB MLS® dashboard screenshots provided for March 2026.
 All figures are subject to TRREB revision.

 Matthew Gizzie is a registered REALTOR� with Keller Williams Realty Centres, Brokerage.
 Proudly serving York Region, Simcoe County, and the Greater Toronto Area � including Newmarket, Aurora, Richmond Hill, Vaughan, Markham, Barrie, and Bradford.
 Not intended to solicit buyers or sellers currently under contract.
 MLS� and REALTOR� are trademarks of The Canadian Real Estate Association (CREA).